 A mobster’s online confessions are shaking Erdogan’s government.
-Turkey is enthralled.
+Turkey is riveted.

-In videos released on his YouTube channel this month, Peker, a convicted crime boss who lives in exile, has implicated current and former Turkish officials, their relatives and other prominent figures in grave crimes, including murder plots, rape and drug trafficking.
+In the videos, released on his YouTube channel this month, Peker, a convicted crime boss who lives in exile, has implicated current and former Turkish officials, their relatives and other prominent figures in grave crimes, including murder plots, rape and drug trafficking.

 Turkey has been riveted by the allegations and the boldfaced names.
 The videos are a sensation, each one eagerly awaited, all earning millions of views.

 The deluge of dirt has set off a crisis for Erdogan’s government, brought demands for investigations and even calls for the resignation of the interior minister, a star of Peker’s videos.
-None of the accusations have directly implicated Erdogan, who Peker refers to as “Brother Tayyip.”
+None of the accusations have directly implicated Erdogan, whom Peker refers to as “Brother Tayyip.”
 But the mobster’s claims have undercut assertions by the government that it has shed the kind of underworld affiliations that characterized eras in Turkey’s past.

-The allegations have compounded the president’s woes as his popularity slips during an economic downturn and the coronavirus pandemic.
-The crisis may be far from over: Peker, who has already released seven videos, says there are five more to come.
+The allegations have compounded the president’s woes as his popularity slips amid an economic downturn and the coronavirus pandemic.
+The crisis may be far from over: Peker, who has released seven videos, says there are five more to come.
 “When I speak, it will be loaded,” he says in one of the videos.

 Erdogan obliquely addressed the scandal last week, as spectacle was giving way to outrage.
 “When we took over administration of the country 19 years ago, one of the most important things we did was to ensure peace in all parts of our country,” he said after a cabinet meeting.
-“Thanks to our determined fight, we have completely eliminated criminal organizations from haunting our country and the nation.”
+“Thanks to our determined fight, we have completely eliminated criminal organizations from haunting our country.”

-But analysts say the videos have only reinforced fears of a resilient bond between Turkey’s underworld and politicians, a phenomenon that burst into public view during a withering scandal more than two decades ago.
+But analysts say the videos have only reinforced fears of a resilient bond between Turkey’s underworld and politicians, a phenomenon that burst into public view during a scandal more than two decades ago.

 Known as the Susurluk affair, it unfolded after a fatal car crash in 1996 in western Turkey.
-The assortment of characters discovered in one of the vehicles involved, including a convicted heroin smuggler, a parliamentarian and a police official, laid bare the nefarious associations between the underworld and the state, as well as the government’s use of right-wing death squads against its adversaries.
+The assortment of characters discovered in one of the vehicles involved, including a convicted heroin smuggler, a member of parliament and a police official, laid bare the nefarious associations between the underworld and the state, as well as the government’s use of right-wing death squads against adversaries.

-The ensuing controversy — which resulted in the resignation of the interior minister and the sacking of police officials — has recalled for many the storm surrounding Peker’s claims.
+The ensuing controversy — which resulted in the resignation of the interior minister and the firing of police officials — has echoed in the present, during the storm surrounding Peker’s claims.

 But Peker, who rose to prominence in the late 1990s, is also a product of a more recent phenomenon: the fragmentation of state institutions under Erdogan’s increasingly authoritarian and centralized rule, said Sinem Adar, a Berlin-based analyst at the Center for Applied Turkish Studies.